Promised Heaven: Plot

-Next, Phima, Katya, the President, and the colonel head to the wedding of Fyodor Elistratov, Phima's brother and a former prison camp mate of the President.
-Fyodor has married young Jeanne, a vocational school student who was looking for a room and stumbled upon the dacha where Fyodor was living.
-At the end of the evening, the real owners of the dacha arrive.
-It turns out Fyodor, who is also homeless, had simply occupied it in their absence.
-They call the police, all the tramps are arrested and sent to a nursing home.
-Fyodor laments what happened and reproaches himself for his despicable act, having deceived Jeanne (though he doesn't care that Jeanne and her shrewd aunt from the provinces had actually just wanted to seize his house).
-Overwhelmed by the events, he suffers a heart attack and dies, transforming into an angel.
+Next, Phima, Katya, the President, and the colonel attend the wedding of Phima's brother, Fyodor Elistratov, who is marrying young Jeanne.
+In the midst of the celebration, it is revealed that Fyodor, being homeless, has squatted in someone else's dacha.
+When the real owners arrive with the police, all the bums are sent to a nursing home.
+Overwhelmed by the shame of having deceived Jeanne (though he doesn't care that Jeanne and her shrewd aunt from the provinces had actually just wanted to seize his house), Fyodor dies of a heart attack, transforming into an angel.

-Some time later, representatives from the firm return to the dump, this time accompanied by Mirov, the chairman of the district ispolkom.
-The tramps manage to chase them off again, but their opponents are not about to give up.
-Phima and the President go to see his ex-wife, Aglaya, a party veteran, to ask her to arrange a meeting for them at the ispolkom.
-Aglaya refuses, citing "ideological reasons".
+Meanwhile, the conflict over the dump intensifies.
+Representatives of the firm, accompanied by Mirov, the district ispolkom chairman, again try to evict the bums, but are driven off.
+Realizing their opponents will not relent, Phima and the President turn for help to the President's ex-wife, Aglaya, a party veteran.
+However, she refuses to plead their case before the ispolkom, citing "ideological reasons".